sh-tney/hillmanLab-utilities/fileFisher/README.md

 The pulled files are all placed in a directory above the Search Root under *_fishedFiles*.
 For example if I search *C:\Users\Josh\*, my files will end up in *C:\Users\\_fishedFiles*

 A *_report.txt* will also be here, detailing the origin of each file.
 Note that if you engage multiple sessions of fileFisher in the same Search Root, the new report will be appended to the end of the first report.

+## Potential Future Developments
+- More options regarding the way files are named on copy, with maybe with custom configurations.
+- Option to specify an output folder, rather than just *_/fishedFiles*.
+- Multiple searches per sessions (rather than simply ending after one).
+- Development into standalone callable-function, with proper arguments.
+- Options to suppress progress output.
+- Bugfixing & better error handling as needed.